DevUP-Solutions/devup-solutions.github.io/_posts/2023-05-30-Cyber-Hygiene-what-is-it.markdown

 Building services in Azure Integration Services span all from critical and sensitive data to publicly available data.
 This means we are managing a complex setup.
 What would a small mistake open for you?

 For **Optus**, it was a devastating experience where 10 million customers' personal data was stolen.
 [Read more on Optus Breach](https://www.bbc.com/news/world-australia-63056838)
-This all led to an API that they were unaware of being unprotected.
+This all came from an API that they were unaware of being unprotected.
 When was the last time you checked your APIs?

+Do you know how your Azure Integration Services are configured in detail?

 ### Start with the Basics
 There are a lot of sophisticated ways, but what **Optus** is proof of, we need to have the basics in place.
 Basics are: